 - In a 243 patient, Phase III, U.S. trial (NCT04356937), treatment with tocilizumab did not reduce intubation or death compared to placebo in patients with severe COVID-19.

-- In an unpublished and unedited report of a 21-day, 803 patient, Phase IV, REMAP-COVID trial (NCT02735707), in-hospital mortality was 28% with tocilizumab (n = 353), 22% with sarilumab (n = 48), and 36% with standard care (n = 401) in patients with critical COVID-19 receiving organ support in intensive care.
-The number of organ support-free days were 10 for tocilizumab, 11 for sarilumab and none for standard of care.
+- In the 21-day, 803 patient, Phase IV, REMAP-COVID trial (NCT02735707), the number of organ support-free days were 10 for tocilizumab, 11 for sarilumab and none for standard of care in patients with critical COVID-19 receiving organ support in intensive care.
+In-hospital mortality was 27% with the pooled interleukin-6 receptor antagonist groups (tocilizumab and sarilumab), compared to 36% with standard of care.
 A third of patients received remdesivir and 80% received a corticosteroid.
 REMAP-COVID is a sub-study of the REMAP-CAP trial.

 - Sanofi and Regeneron discontinued a Phase III trial, when an interim analysis of 194 patients revealed that treatment with sarilumab did not improve the percentage of patients who achieved at least a 1-point change from baseline on a 7-point scale (death to hospital discharge) compared to placebo in COVID-19 patients requiring mechanical ventilation.